unibo-spe/spe-slides/content/04-build-automation/_generator.md

 **Conquer**: Clearly express the *dependencies* among them

 * Build a *pipeline*
-* Implement them Providing a *clean API*
+* Implement them, providing a *clean API*

 **Encapsulate**: confine imperative logic, make it an *implementation detail*

 **Adorn**: provide a DSL that makes the library *easy and intuitive*

-*Not very different than what's usually done in (good) software development*
+*Not very different from what's usually done in (good) software development*

 ---